opendocsg/slw-judgments-backfill/2009_SGCA_47/report.md

 **Introduction**

-1       This appeal was filed by Loo Chay Sit (the plaintiff in Suit No 265 of 2005 (“Suit 265/2005”)) against the decision of the trial judge (“the Judge”) in _Tan Chan Tee v Chen Tsui Yu_ [2009] SGHC 36 (“the Judgment”).
+1       This appeal was filed by Loo Chay Sit (the plaintiff in Suit No 265 of 2005 (“Suit 265/2005”)) against the decision of the trial judge (“the Judge”) in _Tan Chan Tee v Chen Tsui Yu_ <span class="citation">[2009] SGHC 36</span> (“the Judgment”).
 The Judge had allowed the respondent’s counterclaim against the appellant for the sale proceeds of the property at 7 Margate Road (“the Property”).

 **Background**